MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_MMA_Search.md

   Yes.

   > [!NOTE]
   > Not everyone has the option to add **Logos** yet.
-If you don't, don't worry—they're coming soon!
+If you don't, don't worryâ€”they're coming soon!

 - **Are the images I use for my Multimedia ads available for use as image extensions in the same ad group?**